The ultimate platform for building web-based IT tools

 Security is at the core of Universal.
 Universal provides controls to properly authenticate and authorize users accessing the system.

 Universal lets you pick how you’d like to authenticate.
-You can use OpenID Connect, Windows Authentication, or even basic form authentication.
+You can use OpenID Connect, WS-Federation, Windows Authentication, or even basic form authentication.
 There’s no need to compromise security when using Universal.

 Authorize your users in any way you’d like.
 You can create roles and evaluate policies to ensure that the users accessing resources are the ones that should be.
 Authorization policies are defined in PowerShell script so you can access any resources you may need when validating a users role.